-- Maintain the current fare structure.
-If local contributions rise to a level that negatively impacts the City budget, however, consideration should be given to raising fares and/or reducing costs to decrease or eliminate subsidies and increase productivity. - ➤ Increase FTA 5311 allocation consistent with rising operating costs.
+Maintain the current fare structure.
+If local contributions rise to a level that negatively impacts the City budget, however, consideration should be given to raising fares and/or reducing costs to decrease or eliminate subsidies and increase productivity.

 Administration and Planning